mc503/doc_extraction_poc/walkthrough.md

     -   Check "Include Reasoning".
     -   Verify that the new field appears in "Active Fields" with the "Include Reasoning" checkbox checked.
     -   Run extraction and verify the output includes reasoning for this custom field.
+3.  **State Tracking**:
+    -   **Include Reasoning**: Toggle "Include Reasoning" for an active field.
+The "Save Changes" button should immediately become active.
+    -   **Revert Changes**: Modify a field name (Save Changes appears), then change it back to the original name.
+The "Save Changes" button should revert to "Saved".

 ## 5. Using Spektr